North Dandalup Dam: Geology

-Water Quality
+Water quality

-According to a Water Corporation study shown in the table below, the dam contains low levels of metals and inorganics, and the only pesticide present is Simazine, present in only one sample in levels well below Australian Drinking Water Guidelines (ADWG).
+According to a Water Corporation study shown in the table below, the dam contains low levels of metals and inorganics, and the only pesticide present is simazine, present in only one sample in levels well below Australian Drinking Water Guidelines.
 A 2005 protection plan also by the Department of Environment showed there are risks of pathogen contamination, turbidity, pesticides and nutrient contamination, with pathogens being the most severe possibility, but turbidity being the one with the highest possibility of occurring.

-Before water is supplied to the Integrated Water Supply System (IWSS), it is disinfected by chlorination and then fluorinated.
+Before water is supplied to the Integrated Water Supply System, it is disinfected by chlorination and then fluorinated.
 Microbial testing is conducted on a weekly to monthly basis, depending on the season.

 Controversy

-There was controversy in mid-2015 after a group of local farmers backed by former-cop Liberal MP Murray Cowper claimed the North Dandalup River was being 'killed' by the Western Australian Department of Water by not releasing water from dams, including the North Dandalup dam into the river to increase flow.
+There was controversy in mid-2015 after a group of local farmers backed by former-cop Liberal MP Murray Cowper claimed the North Dandalup River was being "killed" by the Western Australian Department of Water by not releasing water from dams, including the North Dandalup dam into the river to increase flow.

 Four campers and three dogs were caught swimming in the dam in 2014.
 They pleaded guilty for engaging in unauthorised activities and were fined.